 Preparation of Polymeric Polyhalide Reagents.
-In order to prepare a dibromoiodate resin, the bromomethyl polystyrene, prepared from chloromethyl polystyrene, was quaternized with excess triethylamine to afford polymer-bound benzyltriethylammonium bromide resin.
+In order to prepare a dibromoiodate resin, bromomethyl polystyrene was quaternized with excess triethylamine to afford polymer-bound benzyltriethylammonium bromide resin.
 The quaternized resin on reaction with iodine monobromide solution in glacial acetic acid gave the polymer-bound benzyltriethylammonium dibromoiodate reagent (eq 8).
 The polymeric polyhalide anionic reagents were found to be effective as selective iodinating reagents and are easy to prepare by means of quaternary ammonium salt resins.
 The bound polyhalide reagents differ from other similar supported reagents in that they possess moderate capacity values.
-They exhibited effective selectivity toward amines and phenols with a moderate excess of the reagent vs. substrate.
-19
+They exhibited effective selectivity toward amines and phenols with a moderate excess of the reagent vs. substrate.19

 Electrophilic Cyclization.
-Using 2 equiv of iodine monobromide resulted in complete cyclization at $10\,^{\circ}\text{C}$ during $16\,\text{h}$.
-The resulting product was obtained with an enhanced 14:1 ratio in favor of the desired isomer, which was secured in a pure state in 78% yield (eq 9).20
+Using 2 equiv of iodine monobromide resulted in complete cyclization at 10 °C during 16 h.
+The resulting product was obtained with an enhanced 14:1 ratio in favor of the desired isomer, which was secured in 78% yield (eq 9).20

-The purified (Z)-isomer was cyclized with iodine monobromide to give the trans-oxazoline in 83% overall yield (eq 10).
+The purified (Z)-isomer was cyclized with iodine monobromide to give the trans-oxazoline in 86% overall yield (eq 10).
 This compound contains three stereogenic centers of the target alkaloid with the correct absolute configuration.21